maxkueng/chromium-net-errors/README.md

-Provides Chromium network errors found in [net_error_list.h](https://cs.chromium.org/codesearch/f/chromium/src/net/base/net_error_list.h) as custom error classes for Node.js.
+Provides Chromium network errors found in [net_error_list.h](https://cs.chromium.org/codesearch/f/chromium/src/net/base/net_error_list.h) as custom error classes that can be conveniently Node.js and Electron apps.
 It can be used in browsers too.
 They correspond to the error codes that are provided in [Electron's `did-fail-load` event](https://github.com/electron/electron/blob/master/docs/api/web-contents.md#event-did-fail-load).

+## Features

+ - No dependencies.
+ - 100% test coverage.
+ - ES6 build with `import` and `export` to allow better dead code elimination if you use a bundler that supports it.
+ - Daily checks on Travis CI if error list is up-to-date.

-## Install
+## Installation

 ```sh
 npm install chromium-net-errors --save